Where to See Whirling Dervish Dance in Istanbul & Is It Worth It?

 The Sema Ceremony itself is a combination of rhythmic spinning, chanting, and music, and both a physical and mystical journey, meant to purify the soul, transcend the ego, and fulfil a deep connection with the divine presence, in harmony and balance.

-📌 Important: Sema Ceremony of the Mevlevi order is a UNESCO-protected cultural practice.
+📌 Important: Sema Ceremony of the Mevlevi order is a UNESCO-protected cultural practice, and watching it is one of the most unique things to do in Istanbul.

-What to expect at a Dervish show in Istanbul?
+What to expect from a Whirling Dervish Show in Istanbul?

 Sema Ceremony, Copyright © Ayşin & Ayşin